bdring/6-Pack_CNC_Controller/README.md

 This is a fully modular CNC controller that runs Grbl_ESP32 firmware.

+### Current Source Files.

+The latest versions are [now on OSHLabs](https://oshwlab.com/bdring?tab=project&page=1) with the free version of EasyEDA.
+I did this to make it more accessible and easier to order.

 ### Features

 - ESP32 Sockets to fit both narrow and wide 2 x 19 pin types.